kanidm/kanidm/kanidm_book/src/installing_client_tools.md

 ### OpenSUSE Leap 15.3/15.4

-Leap 15.3/15.4 is still not fully supported with Kanidm.
+Leap 15.3/15.4 does not have full Kanidm support.
 For an experimental client, you can try the development repository.
 Using zypper you can add the repository with:

     zypper ar -f obs://network:idm network_idm